 In the City Docks and in the docks at Portishead and Avonmouth are ample facilities for the handling of general cargoes.
 Most of the import of bananas from the Caribbean to Great Britain is handled at Avonmouth, where also are up-to-date granaries and oil storage installations.
 Bristol has been a great port from the earliest days of British seafaring, when nearly all our great mariners came from the West Country.
 From Bristol the Cabots set sail in 1497 to discover Newfoundland.
 Bristol was, in fact, the port of the Merchant Venturers, and to-day it still retains its former greatness and is one of the leading ports of the British Isles.
 Bristol’s principal imports are bananas, oil and grain, apart from general cargoes.
 This chapter is by Sidney Howard and is the ninth article in the series on Great Ports of the World.

 The carriage of fruit presents special problems to the shipowner, for it is impossible to mix citrous and non-citrous fruit cargoes, because the one will spoil the other.
 Modern fruit ships are among the fastest cargo ships afloat.
 This chapter is by A C Hardy and describes the conditions prevailing in the fruit trade to-day, deals with the general design of the fruit ship and gives details of the most interesting vessels employed in the trade.
-This is the fourth article in the series Romance of the Trade Routes.

 Under the leadership of King Xerxes, an immense Persian army, supported by a fleet of unexampled size, invaded Greece in 480 BC.
 Undaunted by this menace, the allied Greeks met the Persian fleet in the strait between the island of Salamis and the Greek mainland, and totally defeated the invader.
 The Battle of Salamis was one of the first great naval battles, where the ships of the colossal Persian Empire were defeated by the superior tactics of the much smaller Greek fleet, just as many hundreds of years later our own small British ships defeated the Invincible Armada.
 This chapter is written by Lieut.-Com.
 E. Keble Chatterton and is the first article in the series on Decisive Naval Actions.